ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-It’s a nontrivial program and took about a day to get working.
+It's a nontrivial program and took about a day to get working.
 These are the highlights:

 - The client threads detect and report a failed request.
 They do this by polling for a response and if none arrives after a while (10 seconds), printing an error message.
-- Client threads don’t print directly, but instead send a message to a monitor socket (PUSH) that the main loop collects (PULL) and prints off.
-This is the first case we’ve seen of using ZeroMQ sockets for monitoring and logging; this is a big use case that we’ll come back to later.
+- Client threads don't print directly, but instead send a message to a monitor socket (PUSH) that the main loop collects (PULL) and prints off.
+This is the first case we've seen of using ZeroMQ sockets for monitoring and logging; this is a big use case that we'll come back to later.
 - Clients simulate varying loads to get the cluster 100% at random moments, so that tasks are shifted over to the cloud.
 The number of clients and workers, and delays in the client and worker threads control this.
 Feel free to play with them to see if you can make a more realistic simulation.
 - The main loop uses two pollsets.
 It could in fact use three: information, backends, and frontends.
 As in the earlier prototype, there is no point in taking a frontend message if there is no backend capacity.

 These are some of the problems that arose during development of this program:

 - Clients would freeze, due to requests or replies getting lost somewhere.
-Recall that the ROUTER socket drops messages it can’t route.
+Recall that the ROUTER socket drops messages it can't route.
 The first tactic here was to modify the client thread to detect and report such problems.
 Secondly, I put zmsg_dump() calls after every receive and before every send in the main loop, until the origin of the problems was clear.
 - The main loop was mistakenly reading from more than one ready socket.
 This caused the first message to be lost.
 I fixed that by reading only from the first ready socket.
 - The zmsg class was not properly encoding UUIDs as C strings.
 This caused UUIDs that contain 0 bytes to be corrupted.
 I fixed that by modifying zmsg to encode UUIDs as printable hex strings.

 This simulation does not detect disappearance of a cloud peer.
-If you start several peers and stop one, and it was broadcasting capacity to the others, they will continue to send it work even if it’s gone.
+If you start several peers and stop one, and it was broadcasting capacity to the others, they will continue to send it work even if it's gone.
 You can try this, and you will get clients that complain of lost requests.
 The solution is twofold: first, only keep the capacity information for a short time so that if a peer does disappear, its capacity is quickly set to zero.
 Second, add reliability to the request-reply chain.
-We’ll look at reliability in the next chapter.
+We'll look at reliability in the next chapter.

 ## Reliable Request-Reply Patterns

-Chapter 3 - Advanced Request-Reply Patterns covered advanced uses of ZeroMQ’s request-reply pattern with working examples.
-This chapter looks at the general question of reliability and builds a set of reliable messaging patterns on top of ZeroMQ’s core request-reply pattern.
+Chapter 3 - Advanced Request-Reply Patterns covered advanced uses of ZeroMQ's request-reply pattern with working examples.
+This chapter looks at the general question of reliability and builds a set of reliable messaging patterns on top of ZeroMQ's core request-reply pattern.

 In this chapter, we focus heavily on user-space request-reply patterns, reusable models that help you design your own ZeroMQ architectures: